Playing solo guitar at this Winery in Michigan.

 Whether performing with a group or solo, he is a chameleon of a player, being able to shift comfortably from acoustic to electric, pick or fingerstyle in a wide range of styles.
 He developed this versatility from an upbringing of listening to his mother's R&B 45's, playing hard rock and heavy metal with his friends, learning bluegrass and country standards from his guitar playing grandfather, and as a jazz and classical guitar major in college.
 This exposure has not only been invaluable as a performer, but also as a composer and instructor.

 He has released one cd appropriately titled "Fidgety Digits" that demonstrates his fingerstyle arranging and writing abilities.
 He immediately gets your attention on the opening track by producing a cowbell sound from the guitar from his version of "Low Rider" by the band War.
-He is currently working on some of his original material, as well as another fingerstyle cd to be released in the near future.
+He is currently working on some of his original material, as well as another fingerstyle cd to be released in 2020.